 Plane by plane, we're installing Wi-Fi across our international fleet right now.
-Our new refurbished 777-300s are the first in line to get Wi-Fi installed, the 777-200s are next, with the remainder of our international fleet joining in throughout 2018 and 2019.
+Our newly refurbished 777-300s were the first in line, the 777-200s were next, with the remainder of our international fleet joining in throughout 2018 and 2019.

 It's big news for us and our customers.
 Inflight Wi-Fi together with our award-winning seatback entertainment system will soon be entertaining you in new and exciting ways that are uniquely Air New Zealand.

 From 1 Dec to 28 Feb